gradle/gradle/design-docs/features/build-platform/README.md

 ### Implementation

-- During the initialization phase parse the build platform meta-data located in the cache.
+- During the initialization phase, parse the build platform meta-data located in the cache.
 - Read the build platform meta-data from the cached JAR file.
 - Use a Java-based, light-weight JSON parsing library to read the file.
-- The JSON file name search for is `build-platform.json`.
+- The JSON file name must be `build-platform.json`.
 No other name is allowed.
 The file is located in the directory `META-INF/gradle` of the JAR.
 - Parse the values of attributes `id` and `version` and compare them with the attributes specified in the `Settings` file.

 ### Test cases